 Image credit: Ryan W via Google Maps

-If you’re looking for a chill place to have a nature-fuelled holiday, New Zealand is probably one of the countries on your list.
+If you’re looking for a chill place to have a nature-fueled holiday, New Zealand is probably one of the countries on your list.
 At the time of writing, there are 4 airports which have e-gates – Auckland Airport, Wellington International Airport, Christchurch International Airport, and Queenstown Airport.
 You can use the e-gates in these airports for both arrival and departure.

 Do you need to apply beforehand?
 No